redMaPPer I: Algorithm and SDSS DR8 Catalog

 As we iterate, the largest shifts in the model occur between the first and second iteration, reflecting the shift from estimating membership probabilities based on a single color, and estimating membership probabilities with the full multi-color data.
-As detailed in Appendix~\ref{app:modfigs}, for DR8 data the color at the reference magnitude $\refmag$ and slopes characterizing the average color of red sequence galaxies converge quickly, and is generally well measured, except for $u-g$ at high redshift, where the large photometric errors in $u$ make our model estimates noisy.
+Figure~\ref{fig:csz} shows the red sequence parameters ($\cbar$, $\sbar$, and $\sigma_j^{\mathrm{int}}$) for each of the first 3 iterations of our red sequence calibration.
+For illustration, only the figures for the $g-r$ color are shown.
+The color at the reference magnitude $\refmag$ and slopes characterizing the average color of red sequence galaxies converge quickly, and is generally well measured, except for $u-g$ at high redshift, where the large photometric errors in $u$ make our model estimates noisy.
 The scatter model, on the other hand, converges slowly, particularly at high redshift, where the intrinsic scatter is often sub-dominant to photometric errors.
 As we now show, however, by the third iteration our model is well converged.

 We define convergence of the red sequence model in terms of the relevant quantity for our purposes, i.e., the cluster richness $\lambda$.
 That is, we require that cluster richness estimates be insensitive to further iterations.
 To this end, we have run the calibration through ten iterations.
 Given the red sequence model for each of these ten iterations, we estimate the photometric redshift and cluster richness of a standard set of galaxy clusters while fixing the central galaxy of these systems.
 Let then $\lambda_i$ and $z_i$ denote the richness and redshift estimates from iteration $i$.
 We bin the clusters in narrow redshift slices ($\pm 0.01$), and we calculate: 1- the median ratio $\lambda_i/\lambda_3$, and 2- the median offset $(\lambda_i-\lambda_3)/\sigma_3$, where $\sigma_3$ is the error estimate in the richness as estimated from iteration $3$.